-13.4.
-Additional actions for the implementation of the World Heritage Convention

-13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

-Continue to work on those sites which are already on the tentative list and identify and submit potential world heritage sites on the tentative list.

-14. Good Practice in the Implementation of the World Heritage Convention

-14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-This is our first world heritage site.
-It is a new priority for the FSM and we are learning as we go, with the guidance of UNESCO.
+- 13.4.
+Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+The Protected Areas/ Island of Arnavon and Tetepare in the Choiseul and Western Province are examples of good practices in World Heritage protection, identification, conservation and management where land and sea resources are conserved at managed at local level by the communities and is still ongoing.